leontov/pilot/README.md

 * `GET /api/v1/health` – returns uptime information and whether a blockchain peer is attached.
 * `GET /api/v1/metrics` – surfaces the latest Kolibri AI planning metrics alongside request counters.
+* `GET /status` (port `http.port + 1000`) – lightweight status endpoint exposing node uptime, the current F-KV root top-K view, and an inline snapshot of the Kolibri AI planner metrics for external dashboards.
 * `POST /api/v1/dialog` – accepts `{ "input": "7+8" }`, executes the expression on the Δ-VM, stores the result in F-KV, nudges the AI curriculum, and responds with `{ "answer": "15", "status": "vm", "steps": 6, "stored": true }`.
 If the expression cannot be evaluated the handler falls back to the strongest known formula.
 * `POST /api/v1/vm/run` – executes raw decimal bytecode supplied via the `program` array and returns the VM status, result, and halt flag.
 Optional `max_steps`/`max_stack` keys override the config limits per request.
 * `GET /api/v1/fkv/get?prefix=...&limit=...` – performs a prefix lookup in the fractal memory and returns the top matches (keys and decimal values) for observability tooling.